Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 ## Common Solution Prerequisites

-* A PV must be created for each replica from each deployment
+* Persistent volumes should be created for master nodes in joint mode and for master and data nodes in separate mode.

 ### Hardware Requirements